 Specific controlled dangerous substances that may be involved in a drug distribution case fall within Schedules I, II, III, IV, and V. Some common reasons for charges for illegal manufacturing, dispensing, or distributing include drugs such as: cocaine, heroin, methamphetamine, ecstasy/MDMA, LSD, marijuana, and synthetic marijuana.
 It is also unlawful to distribute or possess with intent to distribute Schedule II drugs like Percocet, Methadone, Fentanyl, Oxycodone, Codeine, Morphine, and Vicodin.

 In addition to the kind of drugs named in an offense of this nature, other circumstances at the scene of the arrest will be important for how police decide how to charge the crime.
 If a large volume of different kinds of drugs are also found, this could further complicate the number and type of offenses, since each individual offense carries its own penalties and presumptions.
-For example, you may find yourself facing charges for drug trafficking when participating in a large-scale operation with multiple people; intent to distribute drugs found in your vehicle; or maintaining or operating a drug production facility.
+For example, you may find yourself facing charges for drug trafficking when leading or participating in a large-scale operation with multiple people; intent to distribute drugs found in your vehicle; or maintaining or operating a drug production facility.

 In general, possession charges for drugs carry less severe penalties than drug distribution or possession with intent to distribute offenses.
 As a result, officers often look for small details in a case that could allow for the charging of the more serious crimes.
 Even one small issue noticed by an officer at the scene of the arrest can elevate what would have been a drug possession charge, to the level of possession with intent to distribute.
 For instance, having a large amount of cash on you at the time of the arrest could lead to drug distribution charges, even if you were not in the act of making the sale of a controlled dangerous substance.